-California Intercontinental University graduates of a degree level (e.g. associate, bachelor, master's, doctorate) are restricted from enrolling into another degree program of the same level at any time.
+California Intercontinental University graduates of a degree level (e.g., associate, bachelor, master's, doctorate) are restricted from enrolling into another degree program of the same level at any time.

 Students wishing to pursue the next higher degree program may do so upon satisfactory completion of their current program.
+There are no restrictions on appropriately qualified applicants, having met the minimum admissions requirements, from completing more than one (1) Post Graduate certificate program consecutively.